Sock hop: History

 and later "a social event at which people mix together and dance in an informal way."

-Sock hops were held as early as 1944 by the American Junior Red Cross to raise funds during World War II.
-They then became a fad among American teenagers in 1948.
+Dances in the U.S. were publicized as "sock hops" as early as 1943.
+Also, in 1943–44 "sock hops" were held by the American Junior Red Cross to raise funds during World War II.
+By 1944–45 some high-schoolers’ dances were being publicized specifically as “sock hops” across the U.S.

+A national magazine cited the fad among Oklahoma City teenagers in 1948.
 Sock hops were commonly held at high schools and other educational institutions, often in the school gymnasium or cafeteria.

 Students removing their shoes for a sock hop.

 The music at a sock hop was usually played from vinyl records, sometimes presented by a disc jockey.
 Occasionally there were live bands.
 In later years, "hops" became strongly associated with the 1950s and early rock and roll.
 "At the Hop", a song by Danny & the Juniors that debuted in 1957, names many popular and novelty dances and otherwise documented what occurred at a hop.

 In subsequent decades, with the widespread popularity of sneakers and other types of indoors-only footwear, the practice of removing shoes was dropped.
 The term then came to be applied more generally to any informal dance for teenagers.